descargarbot/instagram-story-scraper/README.md

 <br><br>

 >[!WARNING]\
->Accounts used with the scraper are quite susceptible to suspension. <b>Do not use your personal account</b>.
+>Accounts used with the scraper are quite susceptible to suspension. <b>Do not use your personal account</b>.<br>
+>when running this scraper from a datacenter (even smaller ones), chances are large you will not pass.
+Also, if your ip reputation at home is low, you won't pass
  <br>
 <h2>online</h2>
 <ul>